Siemens-Healthineers/K2s/docs/op-manual/backing-up-restoring-addons.md

 ### security

-**Backup:** Exports the CA root Secret (`ca-issuer-root-secret` from `cert-manager` namespace), a PostgreSQL dump of the Keycloak database (via `pg_dump` exec into the pod), and the enhanced-security marker file.
-Detects and records the current enable flags (`--type`, `--ingress`, `--omitKeycloak`, `--omitHydra`, `--omitOAuth2Proxy`).
+**Backup:** Exports the CA root Secret (`ca-issuer-root-secret` from `cert-manager` namespace), a PostgreSQL dump of the Keycloak database (via `pg_dump` exec into the pod), the enhanced-security marker file, and all Kyverno `ClusterPolicy`, `Policy`, and `PolicyException` resources as `kyverno-policies.yaml` (only included if Kyverno is enabled and at least one policy exists).
+Detects and records the current enable flags (`--type`, `--ingress`, `--omitKeycloak`, `--omitHydra`, `--omitOAuth2Proxy`, `--omitPolicyEnf`).

-**Restore:** Uses `EnableForRestore.ps1` which reads `backup.json` to reconstruct the original enable flags and delegates to `Enable.ps1`.
+**Restore:** Uses `EnableForRestore.ps1` which reads `backup.json` to reconstruct the original enable flags (including `--omitPolicyEnf`) and delegates to `Enable.ps1`.
 Restores the CA Secret with `--force` and restarts cert-manager.
 For Keycloak: scales down the Keycloak pod, drops and recreates the database, imports the dump via `psql` exec, then scales back up.
 Restores the enhanced-security marker file.
+If `kyverno-policies.yaml` is present in the backup, waits for Kyverno to become available and applies the policies with `--server-side`.

 ### storage smb